Undeclared Majors Find Success at Grace College

 Unlike Beatty and Trentadue, fourth-year Konnor Cabe started college with an undeclared major.
 He was interested in exercise science and business, but he wasn’t sure which one to go for.
 During his first year, he took both science and business classes to try to figure out what was the best fit.

 Cabe found he enjoyed science but didn’t want to do the extra schooling necessary to go into physical therapy.
-After he took a couple accounting classes, he found that accounting was the right major for him.
+After he took a couple of accounting classes, he found that accounting was the right major for him.
 Now, he’ll graduate in the spring with a bachelor’s in accounting as well as a Master of Business Administration from Grace.

 Looking back, Cabe doesn’t feel like his year with an undeclared major was wasted.
-Though he didn’t end up pursuing physical therapy, those science classes he took counted for his bachelor of science degree.
+Though he didn’t end up pursuing physical therapy, those science classes he took counted toward his bachelor of science degree.

 “When you’re undeclared, you want to take a variety of classes, particularly classes you might be interested in,” Cabe said.
 “It’s a combination of looking at what major might be worth the cost of college and finding what you genuinely enjoy doing.”

 Since declaring accounting as his major, Cabe has had two internships, one of which was at DWD CPAs and Advisors in Fort Wayne, Indiana.
-After this internship, he accepted a part-time job with the company that will become full time when he graduates.
+After this internship, he accepted a part-time job with the company that will become full-time when he graduates.
 With only a semester to go before he begins his career, Cabe has no doubts that the choice he made was right for him.

 “People like Denise Terry in Career Connections were helpful when I was undeclared,” Cabe said.
 “Ultimately, though, it was up to me to make the final decision.
 You’ll receive help from others, but in the end, you have to make a decision and trust that the Lord will direct your steps.”